 Pathways of Public Service and Civic Engagement Working Group

-To join the working group, an institution or program must commit to the following:
+To join the Pathways Working Group, an institution or program must commit to the following:

-Identify a primary liaison willing to be responsible for administration of the survey and who will participate, when available, in periodic (3-4 per year) conference calls with other working group members.
+Identify a primary liaison willing to be responsible for administration of the survey and who will participate, when available, in periodic (3-4 per year) video conferences with other Working Group members.

-The survey was originally created to serve as a guide for student advising.
-Based on the Pathways of Public Service and Civic Engagement, the Haas Center for Public Service developed a diagnostic survey for use across multiple types of higher education institutions, programs, and/or courses.
+The survey was created in 2014 to serve as a guide for student advising.
+Based on the Pathways of Public Service and Civic Engagement, the Haas Center for Public Service, led by Executive Director Thomas Schnaubelt, developed a diagnostic survey for use across multiple types of higher education institutions, programs, and/or courses.
 Kristy Lobo, the Program Director of Student Development and Leadership at the Haas Center, spearheaded the development of the prototype diagnostic survey and Andrew Suciu, a graduate student at Stanford University, developed the code for graphic visualization of the data.
 The survey was piloted in 2014-15 with several programs at Stanford University and at the Catholic Institute for Lasallian Social Action at St. Mary’s College of California.

 Modifications have been made with input from Campus Compact member institutions and through a series of workshops and webinars hosted by Campus Compact, the Community College National Center for Community Engagement, NASPA, the American Gap Association, and the Building Bridges Coalition.
 We anticipate continued refinement in future years with input from members of the working group.